mbiokyle29/simple-messenger/README.md

 - The image instantiated with the following command: `docker run -d -p 5000:5000 simple-messenger:latest`
 - The above commands are available via the `Makefile` as `dbuild` and `drun`

+A docker-compose file also exists to deploy the application with its own database.
+This is currently used for integration tests in github actions.
+The application can be built with: `docker-compose build` and started with `docker-compose up` (optionally with `-d` for detached).
+The API will be available at `localhost:5000` once started.

 ## Data Layer